LienNguyen2912/Java-sample-project-with-explaination-for-beginner/TextEditor/README.md

 ```sh
 public class TextEditor extends JFrame implements ActionListener
 ```
-Firstly, set the main frame size, center position when displayed, and will be closed when user press **X** button
+Firstly, set the mainframe size, center position when displayed, and will be closed when the user presses the **X** button
 ```sh
 static final int WIDTH = 800;
 static final int HEIGHT = 800;